DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-08-how-we-use-cookies.md

 The [DfE Analytics gem](https://github.com/DFE-Digital/dfe-analytics) is a custom solution designed to collect and send data directly to Google BigQuery from the server side of our Ruby on Rails applications.
 It works differently from Google Analytics, which works on the client side via scripts embedded in web pages.

-The General Data Protection Regulations (GDPR) require opt-in for cookies, but server-side tracking (as used by DfE analytics) works by logging requests, user actions, or metadata directly from the server without needing Cookies stored in the user’s browser.
+The General Data Protection Regulations (GDPR) require opt-in for cookies.
+However, server-side tracking (as used by DfE analytics) works by logging requests, user actions, or metadata directly from the server without needing Cookies stored in the user’s browser.

 The analytics we use are backend, and most of [the data we collect is for a Public Task](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/lawful-basis/a-guide-to-lawful-basis/lawful-basis-for-processing/public-task/), which means we use the data in Google BigQuery for reporting and improving public services, funding, etc. Users cannot opt out of data used for a Public Task.